-Lately, there has been an IT trend toward the convergence of storage, networking and compute resources in the software-defined data centre, and these once largely separate components have become more tightly integrated.
+Lately, we've also seen an IT trend toward the convergence of storage, networking and compute resources in the software-defined data center, where these once largely separate components have become more tightly integrated.
 They now work together more cohesively than in the traditional model, which had more separate, siloed components.